soderlind/wp-loupe/README.md

 ## Usage

-- The index is updated automatically when a post or page is created or updated.
+- The search index is updated automatically when a post or page is created or updated.
-- If you need to add older posts or pages to the search index, go to `Settings > WP Loupe` and click the "Reindex" button to index all posts and pages.
+- If you need to add older posts or pages to the search index, go to `Settings > WP Loupe`, mark the reindex checkbox and and click the "Save changes" button.
 - Add custom post types to the search index by selecting the post type in the `Settings > WP Loupe` admin page, or by adding the post type to the `wp_loupe_post_types` filter (see below).

 ## Filters